PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 I remember my mother confronting the teacher and scolding her for even suggesting I cheated.
 These are not humble-brags but facts pertinent to the back-story and the beginning of understanding what contributed to the course my life would take.

 Before our family moved to Oklahoma City, we summered at a place called Buckeye Lake.
-It was there where another seemingly chance encounter with a piece of technology that would become an important tool in my future investigational arsenal.
+It was there where another seemingly fleeting encounter with a piece of technology would become an important tool in my future investigational arsenal.

-Although I would grow-up to get my college degree in photographic studies and mass media, my skillset and interests would lead to a secondary career as a writer, specializing in cutting-edge aerospace, and communications technology.
-I would go on to write articles for magazines such as Popular Science, Popular Communications, Aircraft Illustrated and I became a monthly columnist for two magazines, Monitoring Times, Popular Communications and my own self-publication The Intercepts Newsletter, which was directly linked to that old Halicrafters radio.
+Many years later I would get my college degree in photographic studies and mass media, but writing was where my heart was.
+My skillset and interests would eventually lead to a secondary career as a technology writer, specializing in aerospace, and communications technology.
+I would go on to write articles for magazines such as Popular Science, Popular Communications, Aircraft Illustrated and I became a monthly columnist for two magazines, Monitoring Times and Popular Communications.
+I even authored my own publication known as The Intercepts Newsletter, which was directly linked to that old Halicrafters radio that had somehow turned on a switch on in my brain.

 I also became a novelist and wrote a book for children, Mekay's 1st Life and The Interceptors Club & The Secret of the Black Manta .
 Neither were best sellers but they provided a constant stream of income during a time when freelance work was far and few between.